-Most students understand the benefits of studying abroad: you get to travel internationally while building a resume or earning academic credit; you step out of your comfort zone to experience a new culture and possibly learn a new language; you make lifelong friends across the globe; and you can discover new interests and career opportunities.
+Most students understand the benefits of studying abroad: you get to travel internationally while building a resume or earning academic credit; you step out of your comfort zone to experience a new culture and possibly learn a new language; you make lifelong friends across the globe, and you can discover new interests and career opportunities.
 But did you know that more and more, businesses and organizations are realizing the need to hire college graduates with international experience?
-Even Congress is working to help colleges make study abroad opportunities more easily accessible through the Senator Paul Simon Study Abroad Program Act of 2017, which was reviewed and referred to the Committee on Health, Education, Labor, and Pensions early March.
+Even Congress is working to help colleges make study abroad opportunities more easily accessible through the Senator Paul Simon Study Abroad Program Act of 2017, which was reviewed and referred to the Committee on Health, Education, Labor, and Pensions in early March.

 As the number of companies that target globally competent business men and women continues to grow, so does the percentage of students studying abroad.
 According to the Institute of International Education’s (IIE) 2016 Open Doors Report on International Educational Exchange, released in November, the number of students receiving academic credit for study abroad is rising each year.
 More than 313,000 U.S. students earned credit through study abroad programs during 2014-15, about three percent more than the previous year.
 Open Doors 2016 also found that over 22,000 students participated in non-credit work, internships and volunteering abroad to gain practical skills and international experience while building their resumes.